webarch-coop/ansible-role-mariadb/README.md

 ## Creating multiple users and databases

-You can call the `mariadb_user.yml` tasks multiple times, for example:
+YoThis is untested but you should be able to call the `mariadb_user.yml` tasks multiple times, for example:

 ```yml
 - name: Create database and user for WordPress